eugencic/distributed-application-programming/README.md

     GET http://localhost:6060/get_traffic_analytics_service_status
     ```

-  - Send data for analytics:
+  - Send data for analytics (should be accessed first to add some data):

     ```
     POST http://localhost:6060/receive_data_for_analytics